aniket-work/Lets-Build-AI-Router-for-Healthcare-Triage-System/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "My Building of AI Warehouse Manager"
+Follow these steps to set up and run the  "Let's Build AI Router for Healthcare Triage System"

 1. Navigate to your project directory:
    ```